 We had really big applications that really deserved the name monolith.
 Even minor changes were expensive and risky.
 We had achieved a lot over the years.
 But we saw that the way was only limited.
 A reimplementation of the essential applications ” tender ” and ” yellow pages ” was necessary.

 This reimplementation can no longer be carried out by traditional means – we had felt the effects of the dead ends painfully.
 Rather, the path led to the cloud with a genuine microservice approach.
 You can concentrate on the functionalities and leave the infrastructure to the experts.
 However, a good business analysis and thus a meaningful cut of the services are a basic prerequisite for successfully developing business applications in the cloud.

 Do you always have to smash a monolith or take it apart slowly, as in the present example?
 Definitely no. As the report shows, good reasons have led us to take the monolith apart.
 Stability, performance, automation, testability, maintainability are good reasons to use microservices.
 The improvement of this non-functional requirement must be weighed against the growing complexity of communication.

 Microservices are a recommended way to meet non-functional requirements.
 In order to cope with the growing complexity, a high degree of automation is required.
 In the end, one has to balance stability, automation efforts and the control of increased operational complexity.

 Dr. Annegret Junker has published more articles in our t2informatik Blog:

 Dr. Annegret Junker

-Dr Annegret Junker works as Lead Architect at Allianz Germany.
+Dr Annegret Junker works as Chief Software Architect at codecentric AG.
 She has been working in the software industry for over 30 years in various roles and different domains such as automotive, insurance and financial services.
-She is particularly interested in DDD, microservices and everything related.
-She is currently working in a large insurance project as an overarching architect.
+She is particularly interested in DDD, microservices and everything related to them.